Barça

 20/05/2026

 BarcelonaThe real estate bubble had catastrophic consequences for Spanish football.
-Many clubs depended on construction companies or businesses linked to the property sector that went bankrupt, and this led to global non-payments, to players and to social security.
+Many clubs depended on construction companies or businesses linked to the property sector that went bankrupt, leading to global non-payments to players and social security.
 In 2012, the Spanish government said enough was enough and threatened to intervene in the football business.
-To protect themselves, the clubs decided to create a mandatory regulation that would not only oblige everyone to balance their accounts but also require entities to demonstrate at the start of the season that they would have sufficiently good budgets to pay all the debts of the season.
+To protect themselves, the clubs decided to create a mandatory regulation that not only required accounts to balance, but also demanded that entities demonstrate at the start of the season that they would have sufficiently good budgets to pay all debts for the season.
 At that moment, financial fair play was born.

-The regulation was applied instantly and was modified over the years to adapt to the needs of the clubs, the demands of the market, and the cunning of some executives who looked for every possible loophole to bypass it.
+The regulation was applied instantly and was modified over the years to adapt to the needs of the clubs, the demands of the market, and the cunning of some leaders who looked for every possible loophole to bypass it.
 But this preventive economic control, despite being quite strict, went relatively unnoticed in the media until 2020, following the pandemic, when Barça got into trouble.
 Since then, it has been one of the star topics.
-So much so that, since then, the entity chaired by Javier Tebas has multiplied the information sessions to explain how
+So much so that the entity chaired by Javier Tebas has multiplied the informational sessions to explain how

 Cargando